Pubfred/ZDNA/doc/README.md

 ### OSX

-Drag XDNA-Qt to your applications folder, and then run XDNA-Qt.
+Drag ZEON-Qt to your applications folder, and then run ZEON-Qt.

 ### Need Help?

-* See the documentation at the [XDNA Wiki](https://en.xdna.io/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [ZEON Wiki](https://en.xdna.io/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org) or on the [XDNA Forum](http://forum.xdna.io/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org) or on the [ZEON Forum](http://forum.xdna.io/).
 * Join our Discord server [Discord Server](https://discord.gg/S9adMgS)

 Building
 ---------------------
-The following are developer notes on how to build XDNA on your native platform.
+The following are developer notes on how to build ZEON on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)